-The approximate number of shareholders of record of our Common Stock and Class B Common Stock as of November 2, 2007 were 88 and 21, respectively.
+The approximate number of shareholders of record of our Common Stock and Class B Common Stock as of November 7, 2008 were 95 and 20, respectively.
 We believe that the number of beneficial owners of our Common Stock is substantially greater than the number of record holders because a large portion of our Common Stock is held of record in broker "street names."

 We have paid regular quarterly dividends since 1983 and intend to continue such policy subject to, among other factors, our earnings, financial condition and capital requirements.
 No dividends will be payable unless declared by our Board of Directors and then only to the extent funds are legally available for the payment of such dividends.
 In the event that our Board of Directors votes to pay a dividend, our Common Stock must receive a dividend equal to no less than 125% of any dividend paid on the Class B Common Stock.
-On July 3, 2007, our Board of Directors declared a quarterly dividend of \$0.0375 and \$0.0300 per share on our Common Stock and Class B Common Stock, respectively, that will be payable on October 3, 2007 to stockholders of record on September 12, 2007.
+On July 8, 2008, our Board of Directors declared a quarterly dividend of \$0.0375 and \$0.0300 per share on our Common Stock and Class B Common Stock, respectively, that was paid on October 3, 2008 to shareholders of record on September 12, 2008.

-The following table sets forth information concerning our equity compensation plans as of August 25, 2007.
+The following table sets forth information concerning our equity compensation plans as of August 30, 2008.

-Eq uity Com pensation Plan Informati on Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights οι Weighted average exercise price of utstanding options, arrants and rights Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 293,975 \$ 28.87 377,050 Equity compensation plans not approved by security holders N/A Total 293,975 \$ 28.87 377,050
+] Equity ( Compensation Plan Information Number of securities remaining available for Number of securities to be Weighted average future issuance under issued upon exercise of exercise price of equity compensation plan Plan category outstanding options, warrants and rights outstanding options, warrants and rights (excluding securities referenced in column (a)) rian category (a) (b) (c) Equity compensation plans approved by security holders 336,225 \$ 31.90 306,050 Equity compensation plans not approved by security holders N/A Total 336,225 \$ 31.90 306,050